Denver protest shooting leaves 1 dead, security guard in custody

 The man who was shot was taken to a nearby hospital, where he died an hour later, the KUSA TV station said.

-The KUSA TV station said on its website that it had contracted the private security guard who was arrested in connection with the shooting.
+On its website, the KUSA TV station said that it had contracted the private security guard who was arrested in connection with the shooting.
 "It has been the practice of 9NEWS for a number of months to hire private security to accompany staff at protests," the station said.

 The Patriot Rally was one of two rallies taking place about the same time in the park.
 A counter-protest called "BLM-Antifa Soup Drive" took place nearby.